KelloggKETI/documents/standards.md

 ## 2. Data Access and Authentication

 All Kellogg data MUST be sourced from a KIS-approved service, unless authorization has been obtained from the Dean’s Office to use another source.
-Instructions for using the API can be found at <insert link>.
+Instructions for using the API can be found at XXX.

 > @todo Include link to instructions.

-Applications MAY collect any other data they require either directly from users or using social authentication.

 Applications MUST NOT store any data accessed through APIs in persistent storage.
 This ensures applications accurately reflect the state of Kellogg’s master data.
-Additionally, applications SHOULD NOT cache any data accessed through APIs for longer than X.
+Additionally, applications SHOULD NOT cache any data accessed through APIs for longer than XXX.

 > @todo How long should the cache recommendation be?